ZosTera2438/sky-hack/README.md

 ## Presentation

-A slide deck summarizing our analysis, insights, and recommendations is included in the repository as **sky_hack_presentation.pptx**.
+A slide deck summarizing our analysis, insights, and recommendations is included in the repository as **sky_hack_presentation.pdf**.